YouTubeATP/AnsonBot/README.md

 # AnsonBot

-#### Private bot for Anson the pro!s Hideout, modified from MusicSounds/musical-pal by MusicSounds.
+#### Private bot for Anson the pro!s Hideout and YouTubeATP's Bot Playground, modified from MusicSounds/musical-pal by MusicSounds.

 Startup: `node manager.js`